insight-cal/insight-cal.github.io/_pages/home.md

 <span style="color:red"> We have moved to the University of Virginia and this site is currently being revamped.
 Please stay tuned for more details. </span>

 <span style="color:red"> Note to prospective Ph.D. students:</span> We have open positions.
 If you are interested, please apply to UVA CS department and mention my name as a faculty member you are interested in working with.
-I will make sure to review your
-application.
 More details can be found [here](https://engineering.virginia.edu/future-grads/graduate-admissions) and [here](https://engineering.virginia.edu/departments/computer-science/cs-graduate-program).

 <span style="color:red"> Note to UVA students:</span> We have open positions.
 If you are interested, please send Prof. Jog an e-mail.